If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 Negotiate the terms of your loan:

-If you get a loan application approval, you may be able to negotiate the terms of your loan.
+If you get approval for a loan application, you may be able to negotiate the terms of your loan.
 The negotiable terms can include the interest rate, repayment schedule, and other terms important to your business.

 Get your funding: